Everything You Need for a Cooler, Less Sweaty Night of Sleep

 The pillow is filled with a soft blend of cross-cut, gel-infused memory foam and microfiber which produces a cooling effect, so you don’t have to keep flipping your pillow over.
 It also comes with extra filling, so you can add or take out as much as you want in order to achieve your desired support.
 While the pillow’s breathable case is crafted from sustainable bamboo — a naturally breathable fiber — for additional airflow and comfort.

 You anxious sleepers have not been forgotten.
 Weighted blankets, if you’re unaware, alleviate anxiety and stress, help with insomnia and ADHD, and overall, improve your quality of sleep.
-Of course, extra weight makes it harder to release body heat, but with this Cooling Blanket from premier weighted blanket brand Gravity, you my anxiety-ridden friend, can have it all.
+Of course, the extra weight makes it harder to release body heat, but with this Cooling Blanket from premier weighted blanket brand Gravity, you my anxiety-ridden friend, can have it all.

 The Cooling Blanket comes in 15, 20, and 25lb weights, three neutral colors and features all the same weighted technological properties as the brand’s best-selling original Gravity Blanket, but with a moisture-wicking duvet to make sure you stay cool — and calm — all night long.